 Since the coronavirus pandemic began in early 2020, life hasn’t quite looked the same.
-We have all had to make adjustments to our routines due to health guidance as well as learn to be flexible as the medical community has learned more about the virus.
+We have all had to make adjustments to our routines because of COVID-19 and due to health guidance from local experts.
+We’ve also had to learn to be flexible as the medical community has learned more about the virus.
 One thing has remained certain here at Total Care Connections: we are committed to the safety of our clients, caregivers, and the greater community.

 Here’s a bit more about our plan for continuing to reduce the spread of COVID-19 as well as to keep our clients, caregivers, and community as healthy as possible.

 The team at Total Care Connections has always followed best practices for infection control.
 With the introduction of COVID-19, our team has seamlessly adapted even more stringent protocol including:

 - Wearing masks when providing personal care or when less than 6 feet apart from clients

 - Practicing exceptional hand hygiene

 - Wearing all applicable personal protective equipment, or PPE

 Our management team has been sourcing masks and other PPE since the beginning of the pandemic, meaning our caregivers always have the PPE they need to stay safe and to reduce the spread of disease.
 Thanks to our diligent pursuit of PPE, our clients were not burdened with needing to find gloves and masks during the nation-wide shortage.

 Our COVID-19 protocol includes more than just PPE and infection control practices.
 We are also committed to symptom screening for our caregivers and our clients.
 This quick process ensures we are catching any potential symptoms of illness so that we can follow up appropriately with testing or isolation precautions.